 What can I expect at a teeth cleaning appointment?

 The dental hygienist will begin by loosening up the deposits in your teeth with an ultrasonic instrument.
 Depending on how much build-up there is and how often you get your teeth cleaned, this is usually the most time-consuming part of the process.
 Then, the dentist will switch to a fine hand tool such as a scaler and gently scrape any smaller deposits in between your teeth and gums.
 Once the dentist is satisfied with the removal of tartar and plaque build-up, they will polish your teeth and apply some fluoride to help strengthen your teeth.

 If the plaque and tartar continue to accumulate on your teeth, it makes it harder for you to floss and brush your teeth at home.
 It also creates an optimal environment for bacteria to thrive next to your gums.
 Bacteria that harbour in your gums can cause inflammation and if left untreated, can potentially lead to gum disease.

 Will it be painful?

-We try to make teeth cleaning as comfortable and enjoyable for our patients and most will say they find the process completely painless.
+We try to make teeth cleaning as comfortable and enjoyable as possible for our patients and most will say they find the process completely painless.
 Painful experiences may be due to sore gum tissues which can be prevented by regularly flossing.
-You’ll soon forget any discomfort when your teeth are feeling smooth and looking clean.
+You'll soon forget any discomfort when your teeth are feeling smooth and looking clean.

 How often should I have my teeth cleaned at the dentist?